eligosource/eventsourced/README.md

     channel ! "my event"

 A reliable channel internally wraps a received event into a `Message` with `processorId` set to `0`.
 Setting the `processorId` to `0` causes a reliable channel to skip writing an acknowledgement.
 An acknowledgement always refers to an event message received by an `Eventsourced` processor, so there's no need to write one in this case.
 Another (unrelated) use case for turning off writing acknowledgements is the emission of [event message series](#event-series) in context of [event-sourced channel usage](#eventsourced-usage).

+#### Remote destinations

+Applications should consider using reliable channels whenever a sender processor should deliver messages to a **remote** destination at-least-once and in sending order, even in cases of

+1. network errors between sender and destination (remote actor ref remains valid but remote actor is temporarily unavailable)
+2. destination JVM crashes (remote actor ref becomes invalid) and
+3. sender JVM crashes (messages already received by a sender processor but not yet delivered to the remote destination must be automatically delivered when the sender [recovers](#recovery) from a crash)

+Using a remote actor ref as channel destination would work in case 1 but not in case 2.
+One possible way to deal with case 2, is to use a local actor (a destination proxy) that communicates with the remote destination via an `ActorSelection`.
+An `ActorSelection` can be created from an actor path and is not bound to the remote destination's life-cycle.

+    class DestinationProxy(destinationPath: String) extends Actor {
+      val destinationSelection: ActorSelection = context.actorSelection(destinationPath)

+      def receive = {
+        case msg => destinationSelection tell (msg, sender) // forward }
+    }

+    val destinationPath: String = …
+    val proxy = system.actorOf(Props(new DestinationProxy(destinationPath)))
+    val channel = extension.channelOf(ReliableChannelProps(1, proxy))

+Using an `ActorSelection` also covers case 1, of course.
+Case 3 is automatically covered by the fact that a sender processor uses a reliable channel for sending messages to a destination.
+Here's an example:

+    class Sender extends Actor {
+      val id = 1
+      val ext = EventsourcingExtension(context.system)
+      val proxy = context.actorOf(Props(new DestinationProxy("akka.tcp://example@127.0.0.1:2852/user/destination")))
+      val channel = ext.channelOf(ReliableChannelProps(1, proxy))

+      def receive = {
+        case msg: Message => channel forward msg
+      }
+    }

+    // create and recover sender and its channel val sender = extension.processorOf(Props(new Sender with Eventsourced))

+    sender !
+Message("hello")

+Special care must be taken if the remote destination actor is an `Eventsourced` actor.
+In this case, the application must ensure that the destination actor can only be accessed remotely **after** it has been successfully recovered.
+This can be achieved, for example, by using an additional *endpoint* actor that simply forwards to the destination actor.
+The endpoint actor is registered under the destination path after the destination actor has been successfully recovered.

+    class DestinationEndpoint(destination: ActorRef) extends Actor {
+      def receive = {
+        case msg => destination forward msg
+      }
+    }

+    class Destination extends Actor {
+      val id = 2

+      def receive = {
+        case msg: Message => {
+          println(s"received ${msg.event}")
+          msg.confirm()
+        }
+      }
+    }

+    val destination = extension.processorOf(Props(new Destination with Eventsourced))

+    // wait for destination recovery to complete extension.recover()

+    // make destination remotely accessible after recovery system.actorOf(Props(new DestinationEndpoint(destination)), "destination")

+This ensures that new remote messages never interleave with messages that are replayed to the destination actor during recovery.

+Code from this section is contained in [ReliableChannelExample.scala](https://github.com/eligosource/eventsourced/blob/master/es-examples/src/main/scala/org/eligosource/eventsourced/example/ReliableChannelExample.scala).
+The sender application can be started from sbt with

+    > project eventsourced-examples
+    > run-main org.eligosource.eventsourced.example.Sender

+The (remote) destination can be started with

+    > project eventsourced-examples
+    > run-main org.eligosource.eventsourced.example.Destination

+The sender application prompts the user to enter messages on `stdin` which are then reliably sent to the remote destination.

 ### Channel alternatives